tkschuler/OrbitDetermination/README.md

 ## Overview

-This project was to determine the six kepelerian orbital elements of a satellite's from 3 intial angle-only observations.
-We also propagate the sattelite's orbit forward in time using both ode45 and kepelerian methods.
+This project was to determine the six Keplerian orbital elements of a satellite's from 3 initial angle-only observations.
+We also propagate the satelite's orbit forward in time using ODE45, but we included the Keplerian method of propogation since it is discussed in the report.

 ### Running